KTH/devops-course/contributions/demo/README.md

 This folder contains students work on demos.

-## Introduction
+## Main Requirement

+The students prepare a 5 minutes live demonstration on a topic that is relevant to DevOps, together with a 1-3 minute screencast.

 ## Grading Criteria

-Main Requirement: The students prepare a 5 minutes live demonstration on a topic that is relevant to DevOps, together with a 1-3 minute screencast.

 **Topic:**
 **Demoers:**